ChatrixOne/docs.chatrix.one/docs/terms.en.md

      The action of automated profile deletion is **irreversible**!
 There is no undo mechanism.
 The only thing you can do is create a new registration and start over.

+## Automatic Profile Deletion

+Profiles registered from IP addresses that, according to [Scamalytics](https://scamalytics.com/), have a high Fraud Risk or are associated with data centers will be deleted automatically without prior notice.

 ## Reporting a violation

 In case you wish to report a violation, please send an email or **XMPP** message to an administrator.
 The report must be accompanied by proof in the form of a [screenshot](https://en.wikipedia.org/wiki/Screenshot), which unequivocally shows the violation you described.